Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 This Server Greeting contains the supported protocol versions, ciphers and OOB directions along with the ServerInfo.

 Depending on the peer state, the peer chooses the next packet.
-If the peer is in the unregistered state and does not yet have an ephemeral or persistent state, it chooses the Client Greeting, which starts the Initial Handshake.
+If the peer is in the unregistered state and thus does not yet have an ephemeral or persistent state, it chooses the Client Greeting, which starts the Initial Handshake.

 If the peer is in the Waiting for OOB or OOB Received state, the Initial Exchange has completed and the OOB step needs to take place.
 If the negotiated direction is from server to peer, the peer SHOULD NOT try to reconnect until the peer received an OOB message.